 Following the process approach during internal audits can be disruptive and annoying to coworkers, but cooperation is not a choice during an AO certification audit and your coworkers need to understand this.
 With that reality in mind, you can still have an annual audit program with a schedule, but keep really good notes so you can pick up threads left dangling from the last audit.

-After you pass your initial certification audit and your boss gives you a well-earned two-week vacation to Bora Bora, you’ll need to adjust your ongoing internal audits to align with MDSAP.
-Remember that ice cream analogy we used earlier?
-Your internal audits will forevermore be a swirl of vanilla and chocolate ice cream…with regulatory sprinkles.
+After you pass your initial certification audit and your boss gives you a well-deserved all expenses paid two-week vacation to Bora Bora, you’ll need to adjust your ongoing internal audits to align with MDSAP.
+Remember that ice cream analogy we used earlier’ Your internal audits will forevermore be a swirl of vanilla and chocolate ice cream with regulatory sprinkles.
 Adjust accordingly.

 Some large medical device companies have an auditing department at the enterprise level.
 These auditors travel around and audit many sites over a year.
 They can mimic the MDSAP schedule and be at one site for a week, and then not return for a year.
 Smaller companies really have to organize and plan so they can cover all the processes that will to be addressed during the actual MDSAP audit.
 The key is to plan and document the rationale for your approach.